 Lamp you have to teach

 Since 2017 I have been experimenting with machine learning as a design material.
 Fascinated by the possibility of redefining relationship between people and ML-powered artefacts, I started designing with focus on evoking positive emotions, usage for personal purposes and promoting understanding of basic principles behind technology, thus putting the human in the position of control.
 My work been part of research competitions (CHI’18 Montreal), invited talks (Hacking ML Munich) and got me to conferences (ML Prague).
 With my position paper on opening black box of AI through implicit learning, I am going to be a part of Emerging Perspectives in Interactive Machine Learning workshop, which is a gathering of domain experts during largest Human Computer Interaction conference (CHI’19 Glasgow).
-It all started with my thesis work on Silly Objects, open-ended intentionally trained ML-powered artefacts.
+An example artefact from my ML work is Silly Lamp.

 How to design machine learning artefacts that empower humans?
 The current interaction paradigms for ML-based artefacts and services don’t promote active human participation in the domain, are often obscured and indirect.
 Can we re-imagine the relationship between humans and technology in a home setting, so that it could be gradually built on trust?